sammcgrail/evening-exercise-ar-validations/README.md

 - Validate that the title of each recipe is unique.

-validates :name, presence: true, uniqueness: true
+validates :name, uniqueness: true

 - Validate that the title of each recipe contains "Brussels sprouts" in it.

 validates :name, inclusion: { in: %w(brussels sprouts)}

+validates :name, inclusion: { in: ["Brussel Sprouts"] }

 - Validate that the length of a comment be a maximum of 140 characters long.